California deputy drops suit against Toronto Raptors’ boss

 In August, Ujiri’s attorneys filed a counter-suit saying video footage showed Strickland was “undeniably the initial aggressor” in the confrontation and that the new evidence would vindicate him.

-Ujiri on Wednesday also dropped his lawsuit against Strickland, in which he alleged that Strickland used excessive force against him and pointed out that he never would have been treated with such disrespect if he had not been Black, KTVU reported.
+Ujiri on Wednesday also dropped his lawsuit against Strickland, in which he alleged that Strickland used excessive force against him and pointed out that he never would have been treated with such disrespect if he had not been Black, Tamarah Prevost, one of his attorneys, confirmed.

-Attorneys for Strickland and Ujiri did not immediately respond to emails from The Associated Press seeking comment.

 Maple Leaf Sports & Entertainment, which owns the Raptors, said in a statement that Ujiri “has been completely vindicated.”